sailfishos-patches/patchmanager/doc/example_patch.json.md

         "display_name": "Human-facing Patch Name"
         "version": "1.0.0"
         "category": "calendar",
-        "description": "This is a longish description of what the patch does.\nIt will be displayed in the patch page.", "discussion": "https://example.org/forum/thead?id=9999",
+        "description": "This is a long description of what the patch does.\nIt will be displayed in the patch page.", "discussion": "https://example.org/forum/thead?id=9999",
         "sources": "https://git.example.org/patch.git",
         "donations": "https://example.org/donate",